sc0tts/cruAKtemp/README.md

 The original dataset was in the form of a set of geotiff files.
 This package provides access to the data via BMI functions and the data itself is encoded as a single netCDF file.

+# bmi-tester

+If you have installed CSDMS's 'bmi-tester' package, you can verify that cruAKtemp is BMI-compliant by running:

+   bmi-tester cruAKtemp.bmi\_cruAKtemp.BmiCruAKtempMethod

+This exact command is also in the file:

+   run\_bmi-tester\_cruAKtemp

+so you can run this from the command line with:

+  . ./run\_bmi-tester\_cruAKtemp